gabrielmcg/Docker-docs/ops/test.md

 <p class="p">A node is a machine in the cluster (virtual or physical) with Docker Engine running on
 it.
 There are two types of nodes: managers and workers.
 UCP will run on the manager nodes.
-Although DTR runs on a worker node, Docker does not recommend running other application containers on them. </p>
+Although DTR runs on a worker node, Docker does not recommend running other application containers on these nodes.</p>

 <p class="p">To decide what size the node should be in terms of CPU, RAM, and storage resources,
 consider the following:</p>